Dustin Poirier chooses Conor McGregor over Michael Chandler (via Imago)

 The question of Dustin Poirier’s potential retirement looms large.
 The battle-tested veteran has been candid about his willingness to hang up the gloves.
 However, there’s still a glimmer of hope for fans who crave more “Diamond” performances.

-Dustin Poirier talks future with the UFC (via Facts.net)
+Dustin Poirier talks future with the UFCDustin Poirier talks future with the UFC (via Facts.net)

 In a recent interview with ESPN MMA, Poirier revealed he was financially secure even before his last fight at UFC 299.
 His decision to continue or retire hinges on the UFC’s ability to offer him something that makes him want to return for another one.